 • Smoke alarms

-• Construction of outdoor patio/deck and entrance stairs
+• Construction of the outdoor terrace and the entrance stairs

 • Ventilation system operating

-Any other information required by the home inspector
+All other information required by the building inspector

-The process may also entail the creation of private access routes and public roads.
-The Community Planning Act and the Provincial Subdivision Regulation set out the minimum requirements for parcels of land.
+The process can also result in the creation of private or public access.
+The Urban Planning Act and the Provincial Subdivision Regulation prescribe the minimum requirements for parcels.

-Subdivision applications filed with the Commission are processed differently depending on whether or not the subdivision requires the development of utilities or private access roads, or the designation of land for public streets.
+Subdivision applications submitted to the Commission are handled differently depending on whether the subdivision requires the provision of public services or private access roads, or the designation of land for public streets.

 Minimum standards